usnistgov/FederalProfile-8259A/_8259-Catalog/identity.md

 ## Asset Identifier Support

 - Ability to uniquely identify the IOT device physically.
-[Source: NIST IR 8259]
 - Ability to uniquely identify the IOT device logically.
-[Source: NIST IR 8259]
 - Ability to uniquely identify a remote IOT device.
 - Ability for the IOT device to support a unique device ID that can be linked to the person or process assigned to use the IOT device.

 ## Actions Based on Device Identity